6 Important IT Policies Any Size Company Should Implement

 Without a clear policy in place, BYOD can be leaving your business open to dangerous security risks.
 If personal devices aren’t running the latest version of their operating system, malicious threats may have an opportunity to wreak havoc on company data – not just what’s stored locally on employee machines but potentially even more if those networks are connected with corporate systems.
 To make sure everyone is compensated fairly for using tablets and phones at work, it’s critical that all employees understand exactly how they should use these tools when representing the organization.

-Stay connected with our Wi-Fi policy!
+Stay connected by following our Wi-Fi policy.

 With 61% of surveyed companies reporting employees connecting with public Wi-Fi on their devices, staying secure while browsing is a major concern.
 Companies must ensure they take the right precautions to protect against potential threats related to using public networks.